exponentialXP/GPT/README.md

 Requirements:
 torch, numpy, tokenizers

 GPU not needed, but will speed up TRAIN.py.
-Feel free to experiment with the hyperparameters!\n
+Feel free to experiment with the hyperparameters!

 Guide:
-Use DATASET.py to download and tokenize the dataset\n Use TRAIN.py to download the model on your dataset
+Use DATASET.py to download and tokenize the dataset

+Use TRAIN.py to download the model on your dataset

 Happy Language Modelling! :)